aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

-3. Once you have RDP'ed into the Windows Instance, launch task manager so you can see the CPU graph as shown below.
+3. Once you have RDP'ed into the Windows Instance, launch task manager by right clicking on the menu bar and selecting "Task Manager".
+Click on "More details" button and then on the "Performance" tab so you can see the CPU graph as shown below.

 {{< img "WinNoStress.png" "Task Manager" >}}